BjornFJohansson/An-Hour-of-Python/README.md

-We will spend one hour learning the basics of Python using simple examples.
+We will spend one hour (or so) learning the basics of Python using simple examples.
 The exercises are aimed at complete beginners with no previous programming experience.

 The tutor will demonstrate basic data types, repetition and decision making in the logical flow of a program.
 We will use the [Spyder](https://www.spyder-ide.org) integrated development environment (IDE).
 At the end we will code a simple example relevant to biology/bioinformatics.